crystal-lang/crystal-website/_pages/install.md

 Many Linux distribution have Crystal available in their system packages.
 It might not have the most recent version though.
-Third party package managers can be more up to date.
+Third party package managers are typically more up to date.

 DEB and RPM packages of the most recent release are available in our own package repository and we provide an installer script for convenience.